 The Content Guide did not cover this topic.

 About this page

-Department of the Prime Minister and Cabinet (2021) Her Majesty The Queen, Department of the Prime Minister and Cabinet, accessed 12 September 2022.
+Department of the Prime Minister and Cabinet (2023) The life and coronation of King Charles III, Department of the Prime Minister and Cabinet, accessed 8 May 2023.

 Parliament of Australia (2020) Hansard style guide [internal style guide], version 8.1, Department of Parliamentary Services, Canberra.

 The Governor-General of the Commonwealth of Australia (n.d.)
 About the Governor-General, The Governor-General of the Commonwealth of Australia website, accessed 8 June 2020.

 The Royal Household (2023) The Royal Family, royal.uk, accessed 9 May 2023.

 This page was updated Tuesday 15 August 2023.